divyavut/DevOps-daws-81s/daws-81s/BashScripting/readme.md

 #### tee

-tee -a --> write the standard input to the terminal and standard output to the file.
+tee -a --> display the standard output to the terminal and append standard output to the file.

 #### Idempotentcy